br3ndonland/vue-mastery-notes/vue-tips.md

 - [Vue.js Developers | Blog 20170917: Why you should avoid Vue.js DOM templates](https://vuejsdevelopers.com/2017/09/17/vue-js-avoid-dom-templates/)
 - [Vue.js Developers | Blog 20171205: What’s the deal with Vue’s virtual DOM?](https://vuejsdevelopers.com/2017/02/21/vue-js-virtual-dom/)

+## Style guide

+Adhere to best practices described in the [Vue.js Style Guide](https://vuejs.org/v2/style-guide).

+### Priority A rules: essential

+- Always include [prop definitions](https://vuejs.org/v2/style-guide/#Prop-definitions-essential), specifying at least the prop type.

+### Priority B rules: strongly recommended

+- [Single-file component name casing](https://vuejs.org/v2/style-guide/#Single-file-component-filename-casing-strongly-recommended) should be consistently either PascalCase or kebab-case.
+- [Order of words in component names](https://vuejs.org/v2/style-guide/#Order-of-words-in-component-names-strongly-recommended) should go from general to specific, in PascalCase.
+For example, if there is a parent component _DataTable.vue_, a child component might be named _DataTableItem.vue_.

 ### Vuex